rtyler/brokenco.de/_posts/2019-02-22-its-not-credentials-stealing.md

 **will** allow exposure of those credentials.

-The way in which Jenkins, and Travis CI for example, can expose credentials or secrets as environment variables which can then be used in the `Jenkinsfile` or `.travis.yml` respectively Of course, once those credentials are exposed in _any form_ to the user-defined build process, an incompetent or malicious user can leak those credentials.
+Both Jenkins and Travis CI for example, can expose credentials or secrets as environment variables, which can then be used in the `Jenkinsfile` or `.travis.yml` respectively.
+Of course, once those credentials are exposed in _any form_ to the user-defined build process, an incompetent or malicious user can leak those credentials.